Arts & Sciences College of Arts & Sciences

 Dean’s List

 The College recognizes students for academic achievement during the fall and spring semesters by placement on the College Dean’s List.
 To qualify for the College of Arts and Sciences Dean’s List, students must complete 12 credit hours of graded coursework (courses must be started and completed in one semester) by the census date of the grade reports and attain a minimum semester grade point average of 3.700.
-The following do not qualify as part of the 12 credit hours: Pass/No Pass credit, transfer hours, removals of incompletes, and grade changes submitted after the census grade reports.
+The following do not qualify as part of the 12 credit hours: Pass/No Pass credit hours, transfer hours, removals of incompletes, and grade changes submitted after the census grade reports.

 Degrees with Distinction